Kade-95/local-db/readme.md

 ## Introduction ##
 This is a simple database management library that is built ontop of localStorage with similar syntax **BSON** syntax.
-I was motivated with the need to store database tables on localStorage and also be able to perform a couple of operations like:
+I was motivated with the need to store database collections on localStorage and also be able to perform a couple of operations like:
 - Find
 - Insert
 - Update